I’ve updated this post on 26 October 2020 for changes in the latest legislation

 Yes if your taxable turnover increases again you can re-register for VAT.
 However, you will need to fill out a new application form and will be issued with a new VAT number.
 An old VAT number cannot be reactivated.

 Deregistering for VAT when Using the Flat Rate Scheme

-So it can be beneficial for the business to get as many invoices dated on the final day it is VAT registered.
-That way it can claim back all the VAT on the final VAT return (subject to the rules of stock and assets).
+Then, on the final day, the business will operate under the rules of standard VAT.
+That means it can reclaim VAT on purchases on this date.
+That means it can be beneficial for the business to get as many invoices dated on the final day it is VAT registered so it can claim back all the VAT it can on the final VAT return (subject to the rules of stock and assets).

 New Here?
 Learn how to set up the financial side of your business with these easy to understand guides and resources: